what is the feast of the seven fishes

 Calamari

-A versatile seafood, calamari can be sautéed in a sauce or deep fried and served as an appetizer.
-With a spritz of flavor from a lemon wedge, calamari is the perfect food to start your feast.
+A versatile seafood, calamari can be sautéed in sauce or deep-fried and served as an appetizer.
+With a spritz of lemon, it’s the perfect way to start your feast.

 Cod